DavidAnson/markdownlint-cli2/README.md

 - There are two kinds of configuration file (both detailed below):
   - Configuration files like `.markdownlint-cli2.*` allow complete control of `markdownlint-cli2` behavior and are also used by `vscode-markdownlint`.
+    - If multiple of these files are present in the same directory, only one is used according to the follwing precedence:
+      1. `.markdownlint-cli2.jsonc`
+      2. `.markdownlint-cli2.yaml`
+      3. `.markdownlint-cli2.cjs`
+      4. `.markdownlint-cli2.mjs`
   - Configuration files like `.markdownlint.*` allow control over only the `markdownlint` `config` object and tend to be supported more broadly (such as by `markdownlint-cli`).
+    - If multiple of these files are present in the same directory, only one is used according to the follwing precedence:
+      1. `.markdownlint.jsonc`
+      2. `.markdownlint.json`
+      3. `.markdownlint.yaml`
+      4. `.markdownlint.yml`
+      5. `.markdownlint.cjs`
+      6. `.markdownlint.mjs`
 - The VS Code extension `vscode-markdownlint` includes a schema definition for the `JSON(C)` configuration files described below.
 This adds auto-complete and can make it easier to define proper structure.